MATTHEW KALLIMAN'S WEBSITE

 Latter Half of Fourth Millennial Day

 God caused the people of Israel and Judah to be deported from the Promised Land (Jeremiah 50:17).
 First, the northern kingdom was taken captive by Assyria (II Kings 17).
 Later, the southern kingdom was destroyed by Babylon (II Kings 25).
-The fall of Judah included the destruction of its capital city, Jerusalem, and God's holy temple (II Kings 25; II Chronicles 36; Jeremiah 39; 52).
-The House of Judah outlasted the House of Israel by over a century because of a national repentance launched by King Hezekiah who heeded the warnings of the prophet Isaiah (II Chronicles 30-32; Isaiah 36-38; II Kings 18-19).
+The fall of Judah included the destruction of its capital city -- Jerusalem -- and God's holy temple (II Kings 25; II Chronicles 36; Jeremiah 39; 52).
+The House of Judah lasted 133 years longer than the House of Israel because of a national repentance launched by King Hezekiah, who heeded the warnings of the prophet Isaiah (II Chronicles 30-32; Isaiah 36-38; II Kings 18-19).

-The midpoint of the Fourth Millennial Day has been called "the axial period" of history.
-God used the prophet Jeremiah to warn all nations that they must submit to the dominion of Babylon (Jeremiah 1:10; chapter 25).
+The midpoint of the Fourth Millennial Day has been called "the axial period" of human history.
+God used the prophet Jeremiah to warn all nations that they must submit to the king of Babylon who would be given dominion over the entire earth (Jeremiah 1:10; chapters 25 and 46-51).
 God said,

 "I have made the earth . . . and have given it to whom it seemed proper to Me.
 And now I have given all these lands into the hand of Nebuchadnezzar the king of Babylon, My servant. . . .
 So all nations shall serve him. . . .
 And it shall be, that the nation and kingdom which will not serve Nebuchadnezzar the king of Babylon, . . . that nation I will punish . . . by his hand."